bibleexchange/courses/_church-history/en/300_imperial-church/imperial-church.md

 While their were some differences of doctrine between Cyril and Nestorius, much of their disagreement lay in how they emphasized certain parts of the doctrine of Christ and also from how they defined and used different words and phrases.
 They both were concerned with defending the faith against heresy.
 While it is impossible to know, we can't but wonder what agreement they might have come to if they had talked together about their ideas.

 Though Nestorius was always considered a heretic, the Council of Chalcedon made decisions about the doctrine of Christ that closer to the ideas of Nestorius.
 Nestorius was also correct about how the name _Mother of God_ would exalt Mary to a position that was more than she deserved.
 Over many years, we see the tradition of the Roman Catholic Church move Mary into the place where she is almost considered divine.

-### The Council of Constantinople (AD 381)

-Some people did not believe that the Holy Spirit was God, because He did not speak for Himself.
-They said that He was not a person, but a spiritual force.
-This council was called to prove the divinity of the Spirit.

 ### The Council of Chalcedon (AD 451)